-Between 2017 and 2019, Rajna worked as assistant conductor with the Győr Philharmonic Orchestra, where at the age of 23 he directed his first concert as part of the season’s subscription series, presenting Bartók’s Violin Concerto and Beethoven’s 4th Symphony with Barnabás Kelemen as soloist.
-In recognition of his talents, he received Hungary’s Junior Prima Award 2018, becoming the youngest ever conductor to be thus honoured.
-As part of the prize, in January 2019 he was invited by Tamás Vásáry to direct a performance of Beethoven’s cantata Der Glorreiche Augenblick by the Hungarian Radio Symphony Orchestra and Choir.
+In 2018, Rajna won Hungary’s Junior Prima Award, becoming the youngest ever conductor to receive the award.
+As part of the prize, he was invited by Tamás Vásáry to direct a performance of Beethoven’s cantata Der Glorreiche Augenblick by the Hungarian Radio Symphony Orchestra and Choir in early 2019.

 Born in 1995, Rajna studied piano and composition at the Bartók Conservatory until 2015 and then gained admission to the Department of Conducting at the Liszt Academy, from which he graduated with a master’s degree in autumn 2020.
+From 2021 he will study in the conducting class of Nicolás Pasquet and Ekhart Wycik at Hochschule für Musik FRANZ LISZT Weimar.
 In 2017, he received a National Higher Education Scholarship.
 He has participated in several conducting courses, including those tutored by Péter Eötvös, György Vashegyi, and Zsolt Hamar.

 Photo by Richard Kovacs